 Travel and landscape photographers will find it useful that the WG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the SX70 and the WG-6 are recent models that are part of the current product line-up.
 The SX70 replaced the earlier Canon SX60 , while the WG-6 followed on from the Ricoh WG-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Ricoh WG-6 Manual.
+Further information on the features and operation of the SX70 and WG-6 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Ricoh WG-6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX70 or the Ricoh WG-6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot SX70 HS: